-I’ve got a few green product pet peeves, such as why doesn’t an actual green deodorant exist?
+I’ve got a few green product pet peeves, such as why doesn’t an actual eco-friendly, organic deodorant exist?
 I’m talking one that REALLY works!
-However, as a green parent, a bigger pet peeve of mine is why aren’t there any flipping eco-friendly clothing companies making clothes for kids?
+However, as a green parent, a bigger pet peeve is why aren’t there any flipping eco-friendly clothing companies making clothes for kids?

 I guess that organic and other eco-friendly clothing makers assume that ONLY babies and young kids deserve clothes that are free from chemicals.
 From elementary school to the teen years I suppose it’s fine to just swim in chemicals.

 With this in mind, I’ve been considering where to get clothes for kids and rounded up some ideas.

 Look at conventional stores: I’ve had some luck checking out clothing sites for small adult or tiny teen sizes – which works for shirts but not pants.
 Also, I’ll look at plain old stores online (or in person) because while some don’t advertise it, you can find organic kids clothing at these places, it just takes more time to look, because they also sell traditional fabrics.

 Go local: Another option is to look at local head shops and eco-shops in your town.
 You can visit local green stores and sometimes find decent clothing for kids.